-- Give the expert credit and verbally recognise their knowledge.
+- Give the expert credit and verbally recognize their knowledge.

-- Do your homework, understand SME’ area of expertise and the work they do.
-Prepare one or two pertinent questions in advance and make sure they know the purpose of meeting in advance.
+- Do your homework, understand SME’s area of expertise and the work they do.
+Prepare one or two pertinent questions in advance and make sure they know the purpose of the meeting in advance.

-- Keep things clear, to facilitate the process and make sure that your SME are on the same page with everyone on the team throughout the project
+- Keep things clear, to facilitate the process and make sure that your SME is on the same page with everyone on the team throughout the project

 - Be prepared.
 You need to double your efforts when dealing with SME or you’ll lose credibility.
 When preparing for a meeting gather objective data and facts that support your ideas.